Right Here (SWV song): Impact and legacy

+In June 1994, "Right Here" won one of ASCAP's R&B Music Awards.
 In 2003, Q Magazine ranked the Human Nature Remix of the song at number 651 in their list of the "1001 Best Songs Ever".
 In 2012, Complex placed it at number 27 in their ranking of "The Best 90s R&B Songs".
-In 2017, Billboard named it number 17 on their list of "100 Greatest Girl Group Songs of All Time".
+In 2017, Billboard magazine named it number 17 on their list of "100 Greatest Girl Group Songs of All Time".
 That same year, Spin ranked the song at number 20 in their list of "The 30 Best ’90s R&B Songs".

 Music videos

 Both versions of "Right Here" have music videos.
 The video to the original song begins with Coko discussing a man she likes to Taj and Lelee.
 It features the singers having flashbacks to boys they liked as young girls, then is brought to the present day with the women and their boyfriends.
 In between, the girls goof off together in a large, mirrored room.
 "Right Here" was the first of their videos to showcase the group's dancing skills.

-The music video directed by Lionel C. Martin to the remixed version begins with SWV riding horses and fishing on an island's coast, and are shown performing with a band.
-An alternate version of the "Human Nature Remix" video features wildlife scenes from Free Willy along with clips of Michael Jackson from his 1992 Dangerous Tour.
+The music video directed by American music video director, film director and VJ Lionel C. Martin to the remixed version begins with SWV riding horses and fishing on an island's coast, and are shown performing with a band.
+An alternate version of the "Human Nature Remix" video features wildlife scenes from Free Willy along with clips of Michael Jackson from his 1992 Dangerous World Tour.

 The "Human Nature" remix is the more recognized version of the single, and is the one that is usually performed at SWV concerts.
 However, the original version (complete with the rapped bridge) is occasionally performed instead.